KaloshevD/Propeller-QA/README.md

 A GitHub Actions workflow is included in .github/workflows/main.yml.
 It runs the tests automatically:

-On every push or pull request to master.
+On every push or pull request to master